Nike-Inc/SQift/README.md

 #### Iterating through Rows

-To iterate through all the rows of a `Statement`, the `Statement` class conforms to the `SequenceType` protocol.
+To iterate through all the rows of a `Statement`, the `Statement` class conforms to the `Sequence` protocol.
 This allows you to iterate through a `Statement` using fast enumeration.

 ```swift
 for row in try connection.prepare("SELECT * FROM cars") {